1. Core Curricula –

 All PhD and MD/PhD students must complete a Core Curriculum.
 The Core Curriculum will vary depending on the training area and the specific PhD degree (Biomedical Sciences or Neuroscience).
 The Core Curriculum provides the students with a strong set of general concepts and vocabulary that underpins so much of cutting-edge biomedical research in their area of interest.

-The majority of students in the PhD in Biomedical Sciences program will complete the Biomedical Sciences, a yearlong course that consists of six units.
+The majority of students in the PhD in Biomedical Sciences program will complete Biomedical Sciences Core, a yearlong course that consists of six units.
 They are: (Fall: Enzymes and Metabolism; Genetics and Genomics and Gene Expression and Biological Chemistry); (Spring: Cell Biology; Development and Regeneration and Mechanisms of Disease).
-Some MTAs may require that students take the Core III course.
+Some MTAs may require that students take a Core III course.

-Some students may choose to enroll in the Systems Biology of Disease and Therapeutics (SBDT) training area Core course, instead of the standard Core course.
-Some training areas will accept the SBDT Core as a substitute for the standard Core.
+Some students may choose to enroll in the Biophysics and Systems Pharmacology (BSP) training area Core course, instead of the BMS Core and some training areas will accept BSP Core as a substitute for BMS Core.
 This will be decided on an individual basis and will depend on the student’s prior course work.
-It is possible that some training areas will require that the student take all or part of the standard Core in their second year, if they took the SBDT Core in their first year.
-In such a case, the SBDT Core may be counted as elective credit.
+It is possible that some training areas will require that the student take all or part of BMS Core in their second year, if they took the BSP Core in their first year.
+In such a case, the BSP Core may be counted as elective credit.

 2. Seminars and Journal Clubs –